 About the Authors

-Joseph F. C. DiMento is Professor in the School of Law and Director of the Newkirk Center for Science and Society at the University of California, Irvine.
-He is the author of The Global Environment and International Law, among other books, and coeditor of Climate Change: What It Means for Us, Our Children, and Our Grandchildren (MIT Press, 2007).
+Joseph F. C. DiMento is Professor of Law and former Director of the Newkirk Center for Science and Society at the University of California, Irvine.
+He is the coauthor of Environmental Governance of the Great Seas: Law and Effect and Changing Lanes: Visions and Histories of Urban Freeways (MIT Press).

 Cliff Ellis is Associate Professor in the Graduate Program in City and Regional Planning at Clemson University.